jcunto2010/jcunto2010/README.md

-- 👋 Hi, I’m @jcunto2010
+- 👋 Hi, I’m @jcunto2010.
-- 👀 I’m interested in learn advanced python, SQL, and Data Analysis tolls, always eager to stand out in the context where I am.
+- 👀 I’m interested in learn advanced Python, SQL, and Data Analysis tolls, always eager to stand out in the context where I am.
-- 🌱 I’m currently learning python, SQL, Javascript and Data Analysis tools
+- ⚡ Currently building my own booking app in Flutter (it's looking great)!
-- 💞️ I’m looking to collaborate on challenging and innovative projects
+- 🌱 I’m currently learning Python, SQL, Javascript and Data Analysis tools.
-- 📫 How to reach me, via whatsapp +58 424 257 2739 or mail cnto.jnthn.97@gmail.com
+- 💞️ I’m looking to collaborate on challenging and innovative projects.
-- 😄 Pronouns: he/him
+- 📫 How to reach me, via whatsapp +58 424 257 2739 or mail cnto.jnthn.97@gmail.com.
-- ⚡ Fun fact: I have a real size spiderman suit
+- 😄 Pronouns: he/him.